Bring Your Own Device!

 means that if you don't continue service with them, they could lose

-to mitigate
+termination fees to mitigate

-this issue, however, prepaid carriers can actually lose money if you
+this issue; however, prepaid carriers can actually lose money if you

-don't stay around long enough.
 So if they unlock your phone

-for you, or you otherwise find a way to unlock it on your own and use
+for you, or you otherwise find a way to unlock it on your own, and use

-it on another compatible carrier's network, they could stand to lose
+it on another compatible carrier's network, they could stand to

-Why The Change Of Heart?
+So Why The Change Of Heart?

 Wireless has evolved such that now, on average, people have at least on